 Give a colorful blessing to friends or family with purity of heart.
-Purchase of our white Kata Blessing Scarf brings peace and solemnity into your life, but, more importantly, it benefits refugee Buddhist nuns living in Tibet.
+The purchase of our white Kata Blessing Scarf brings peace and solemnity into your life, but, more importantly, it benefits refugee Buddhist nuns living in Tibet.
 The Tibetan Nuns Project provides education and support for nearly 600 nuns in northern India, including improvements in standards of food, sanitation, and medical care.
 Each scarf is is blessed by the nuns of the Dolma Ling Nunnery.

 In Tibetan culture, the Kata Blessing Scarf serves a variety of ceremonial purposes.
 Given to family and loved ones when they arrive for a visit or from long travels, they are also given when the loved one departs, asking for a blessing of safe journey.
 It may hold similar significance for you -- or perhaps find its way as a decorative accent for sacred pictures and objects around the home.

 For bulk pricing on these and other items, please contact our Customer Service department at email@example.com.

 Buy a Coat, Give a Coat!